You can now buy stock in a browser: Opera just raised $115 million in an IPO

 Opera, an underdog in a browser market dominated by Google's Chrome, raised $115 million in an initial public offering Friday.

 The company sold 9.6 million American depositary shares at $12 each, the high end of the $10 to $12 range it expected for the IPO.
-When the stock started trading more broadly at 7:30 a.m.
-PT, it rose a further 28 percent to $15.34.
+When the stock started trading more broadly at about 7:30 a.m.
+PT, it rose as high as 28 percent above that before settling to a 10 percent rise to $13.24 during midday trading.

 American depositary shares are used to let a foreign company trade its stock on US markets.
 Opera was founded in Norway.
 A Chinese consortium acquired Opera in 2016, but its operating headquarters remain in Oslo.
 Opera's ticker symbol is OPRA on Nasdaq.